yiningfan1993/platform-docs-Mapping-Entry/source/OrderList.rst

 Action: Settings |ViewDetails|
 *************************************

 Users can view and edit details of the order by clicking on |ViewDetails| button in the action column.
-The page will jump to basic settings of the order by default.
+The order list page will jump to basic settings once a new order is created for users to provide more information about the order.

 Input Data
 ===============